Updated May 31, 2021

 Have you been diving in Guadeloupe before?
 If so, I’d love to know about your experience.
 What dive shop or liveaboard did you use?
 Which dive spots are the best and what are the conditions there regarding the visibility, current, water temperature, sealife attractions, etc.?
 Please post your response in the comments section at the bottom and we’ll all learn something we can use.

-Guadeloupe Scuba Diving
+Scuba Diving Guadeloupe

-Seasons and Conditions – Diving is possible all year in Guadalupe.
+Diving is possible all year in Guadalupe.

 - Air temperature is always warm with average daily highs between 29-31°C (84-89°F) all year.